sueazmin/CS214-1/README.txt

 project:
 cs214-The Sorter Part 0

-Design:
+DESIGN:

-We desined this sorter program to only use mergesort on movie_metadata.csv with the help of structs to record each data from the file.
+The sorter program is designed to sort a csv file using mergesort for certain variables with the help of structs to record each data from the file.
+The csv file must match the format mentioned in ASSUMPTIONS.
 It will print all the rows/lines from the file that have incomplete column data first in the order they appear in the original file.

-Assumptions:
+ASSUMPTIONS:

 Since we are using arrays for our struct member variables, we assume that the device running this program should have sufficient memory to handle it.

-Difficulties:
+The sorting function only works on the following variables: color, director_name, num_critic_for_reviews, duration, director_facebook_likes, actor_3_facebook_likes, actor_2_name, actor_1_facebook_likes, gross,
+actor_1_name, movie_title, num_voted_users, cast_total_facebook_likes, actor_3_name, facenumber_in_poster,
+plot_keywords, movie_imdb_link, num_user_for_reviews, language, country, content_rating, budget, title_year,
+actor-2_facebook_likes, imdb_score, aspect_ratio and movie_facebook_likes.

+DIFFICULTIES:
 We find it hard to use pointers for struct member variables instead of arrays since it will require a lot of malloc functions and make our code more messy.

-How to use:
+HOW TO USE:
 (Terminal method)

 1) compile the code : gcc Sorter.c Mergesort.c
-2) run the code : cat movie_metadata.csv | ./a.out -c director name    (must put "-c" before choosing which column to sort)
+2) run the code : cat "filename.csv" | ./a.out -c "variable"

+Note:
+1. Type "-c" before choosing which column to sort.
+2. Replace "filename.csv" with any csv file that match the format mentioned in ASSUMPTIONS.
+3. Replace "variable" with any variable listed in ASSUMPTIONS.

 Brief description of submitted files:

-Sorter.h
+sorter.h
-    - holds data from movie_metadata.csv in struct members.
+    - Holds data from given csv file in struct members.
-    - holds function declarations.
+    - Holds function declarations.

-Sorter.c
+sorter.c
-    - calls functions from Mergesort.c.
+    - Calls functions from Mergesort.c.
     - Record and sort data from movie_metadata.csv using mergesort algorithm.

-Mergesort.c
+mergesort.c
     - holds function definition for mergesort.